ladylavender/LandComp/README.md

 #>   ..- attr(*, "names")= chr [1:5] "VT1" "VT2" "VT3" "VT4" ...
 ```

-Two values of landscape diversity and structure can be calculated as
+Two values of CD and AS measuring landscape diversity and structure can
-e.g.
+be calculated as e.g.

 ``` r
 LandComp(x = square_data, aggregation_steps = 0:1)